RobertASmith/healthecon_shiny/App/readme.md

 - app.R
 - wrapper.R

+If you are unfamiliar with GitHub and wish to download them to your desktop, ensure both files are within the same folder.

 ### app.R
 This file contains a script with the user interface and server functions.
 In the top right corner there is a button 'Run App'.
 If you click this the application should then pop up.
 In order to understand this code you will need to know: